The Happy Ordi Project

 The Happy Ordi way

 Happy Ordi makes it easy to carry out diagnostics on computers, unlike most of the other tools available.
+It is easier to use than most diagnostic software.

 A practical and educational tool